 The following competitions have multiple runs and deadlines throughout each year.

-The Short Story Monthly 500 Flash Fiction Competition offers monthly prizes for flash fiction up to 500 words in any genre.
-The monthly prize is £75 and publication on the site.
+The TSS International Flash Fiction Competition offers prizes for flash fiction up to 500 words in any genre.
+First place wins £75, second £50 and third £25.
+Each is also published on the site.
 Entry Fee: £5.
-Next Deadline: July 31.
+Next Deadline: November 30.

-The Glimmer Train Press Very Short Fiction Award offers a semiannual prize of $2000 (US), publication and 10 copies of the prize issue for a very short story of 300 to 3000 words.
-Second place receives $500 and third $300, unless these stories are published and these winners receive $700 and 10 copies of the prize issue.
+The Glimmer Train Press Very Short Fiction Award offers a prize of $2000 (US), publication and 10 copies of the prize issue for a very short story of 300 to 3000 words.
+Second place receives $500 and third $300, unless these winners’ stories are published in which case both winners receive $700, plus 10 copies of the prize issue.
 Entry Fee: $16 per story.
-Deadline (each contest): April 30 and August 31.
-Next Deadline: August 31.
+Deadline (each contest): April 30, August 31 and January 2.
+Next Deadline: January 2, 2018.

 The WILDsound Contests in writing, screenplay and film are offered monthly.
 All entries full feedback or extra feedback and a free logline listing on the WILDsound site.
 Winners get entries showcased online and dramatized or read aloud using top professional actors.
 Winning poems are made into a film vignette.
 Winners of some of the contests also are guests on WILDsound’s coast to coast radio show to promote their entry and career.
 Entry Fee: Varies by contest.
 Most: $45 (CAN) for standard feedback or $100 for extra feedback.
 Novel: $45 for first chapter or $200 for novel.
 Poetry: $10 per poem.
 Next Deadline: Several a month.
 Varies by entry.

-The Bath Mini Ad-hoc Flash Fiction Competition offers weekly publication of flash fiction based on a prompt.
+The Ad Hoc Fiction Competition offers weekly publication of flash fiction based on a prompt.
 Entries are voted on by the public.
-The author of the entry that receives the most votes wins free entry to the main Bath International Rolling Flash Fiction Competition.
-Simply put, if the public decides you have the talent, you can take a shot at our £1400 in prizes.
+The author of the entry that receives the most votes wins free entry to the Bath International Flash Fiction Award.
+Simply put, if the public decides you have the talent, you can take a shot at our £1460 in prizes.
 Free.
 The piece that wins you Ad Hoc Fiction cannot be the same piece you submit to Bath Flash Fiction Award.
 Entry Fee: Free.
 Next Deadline: Wednesday 23:00 GMT (5:00 pm MDT).

 The Historical Novel Society Indie Award is open all year to published, in-print, independent, historical fiction novels of any genre (but set 50 or more years ago) that are submitted for review by the Historical Novel Society.
 Review editors in the US and UK choose Editor’s Choices.
 Editor’s Choices are entered into the competition by the editors.
 First prize is £100.
 A runner-up receives £50.
 Entry Fee: Free (submission of one e-document and two to four hardcopy (hardback or paperback) editions of your published book).
 Next Deadline: None.